Long-awaited Rwanda genocide trial starts despite suspect's boycott | Law-Order

 - Rwanda

-"It is the understanding of the chamber that mister Kabuga is this morning well but has decided not to attend the hearing this morning either in person or via video link," Judge Iain Bonomy said.
+"Mr Kabuga is this morning well but has decided not to attend the hearing this morning either in person or via video link," Judge Iain Bonomy said.
 "The trial must proceed" with the opening statement of the prosecutor, judges decided.
 Kabuga is in his mid-to-late 80s, though his precise date of birth is disputed.
 He was arrested in May 2020 in Paris between COVID-19 lockdowns and extradited to The Hague where he has entered a not-guilty plea.
-During his extradition hearings in France he described the accusations against him as "lies".

 Prosecutors have charged the former coffee and tea tycoon with three counts of genocide and two counts of crimes against humanity, primarily for promoting hate speech through his broadcaster, Radio Television Libre des Milles Collines (RTLM).
 He is also accused of arming ethnic Hutu militias.

 "In support of the genocide, Kabuga did not need to wield a rifle or a machete at a road block.
 Rather, he supplied weapons in bulk and facilitated the training that prepared the Interahamwe (Hutu militias) to use them," U.N. prosecutor Rashid Rashid said in his opening statement.
-He added that similarly Kabuga did not need to pick up a microphone himself to call for the killing of Tutsi, but founded a radio station that "broadcast genocidal propaganda across Rwanda".
+Rashid added that Kabuga had founded a radio station that "broadcast genocidal propaganda across Rwanda".

-Prosecutors said the genocide charges cover rapes and sexual assaults, as well as killings.
+Prosecutors said the genocide charges covered rapes and sexual assaults as well as killings.
 Hutus were encouraged in RTLM broadcasts to "taste" Tutsi women, they said.
-U.N. prosecutor Serge Brammertz told Reuters the trial's opening would bolster international justice.
+U.N. prosecutor Serge Brammertz told journalists after Thursday's hearing that Kabuga's no-show was "a strategic decision from his side" but said it would not affect the proceedings.

-"Even if it's taken more than 20 years, justice can be still be successful and that justice can be done," he said.
+Because of Kabuga's advanced age and fragile health the court will only sit for six hours a week, divided over two days.
+Brammertz said the prosecution case will take several months.
+"Time is essential here so we hope this trial can proceed as fast as possible, " Brammertz said.

+The defence is due to make its opening statement when the trial resumes on Friday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)